 Bryce Young Scouting Report

-The battle for QB1 in the 2023 NFL Draft is an intense showdown between Young, C.J.
+The battle for QB1 in the 2023 NFL Draft was an intense showdown between Young, C.J.
 Stroud, and Anthony Richardson.
-In spite of his size, does Young have the necessary tools and intangible skills to take the crown?
+But in spite of his size, Young was the first passer drafted.
+What sold the Panthers on the Crimson Tide passer?

 Natural talent is always abundant in the top QB prospects.
 That’s certainly the case for Young.
 His arm isn’t quite elite, but he does have great baseline arm talent, consistently generates good velocity on throws, and has shown to push that velocity through all ranges.
 He has the pace to deliver passes quickly, especially in the short and intermediate ranges.